 Once a issue is complete and tested, a Pull Request (PR) should be created

 issue that is addressed by the PR.
-If the issue is part of a larger feature,
+If the issue is a new feature or improvment,

-target) the develop branch.
-If the issue is a bug fix, the PR should be
+develop branch.
+If the issue is a bug fix, the PR

 Tip: when starting work on an issue, and you are unsure if it will be a new